The FOMC and Senate Help Copper Advance

 Other Drivers of Copper’s Price in the U.S.

-In a virtual roadshow presented last week through Channelchek, David Kelly, President and CEO of Chakana Copper Corp. had this to say, “Copper itself is a great commodity to be investing in.
+In a virtual roadshow presented last week through Channelchek, David Kelly, President, and CEO of Chakana Copper Corp.
+(CHKKF) had this to say, “Copper itself is a great commodity to be investing in.
 Even before all the clean energy initiatives and electric vehicle proliferation, there was a looming supply gap.”
 (Chakana Virtual Roadshow replay).

 The visual below is a slide from David Kelly’s presentation highlighting the various drivers working to produce the mismatch between copper demand and supply.